Teacher in Charge: Ms L. Mrkusic

-The theme changes each year to make it meaningful and relevant to the cohort coming in.
-The 3 term course includes Maori and Pacific Art and reference to contemporary NZ Artist Models.
-Skills developed during the Level 1 course will be applied to the generation of work, development of ideas and technical control of media.
+The thematic content changes each year to make it meaningful and relevant to the cohort coming in.
+The 3 term course embraces Te Ao Maori and Pacific Art and references contemporary NZ Artist Models.
+Skills developed during the Level 1 course will be applied to exploration, experimentation, the generation of work, development of ideas and technical control of media.
+Focus on exploration and experimentation is a big feature of the new NCEA changes to facilitate authentic learning.
+There is no longer such a big emphasis on the production of finished art works.

 Term 1